-We deliver intelligent curbside management systems that simplify parking programs and deliver convenient and hassle-free experience for drivers.
+We deliver intelligent curbside management systems that simplify parking programs and deliver convenient and hassle-free experiences for drivers.
 Our curbside solutions include citation and permit administration, parking enforcement, and curbside demand management.
-In 2021, we processed over 8.2 million payments and collected over \$700 million for citations and delinquent revenue collections.
-We generate revenue based on violations issued, payment processing transactions, collections activities or a fixed fee for our service.
+In 2022, we processed over 8.7 million payments and collected nearly \$757 million for citations and delinquent revenue collections.
+We generate revenue based on violations issued, payment processing transactions, collections activities or a fixed fee for our services.